TimOosterhuis/MAS-project/index.md

 8 | - | 8 | -
 7 | - | 7 | -

-Table 1: scores and ranks of trump and suit cards

 # Object Oriented View of logical Klaverjas playing
 Cards are modeled like a tuple holding the suit, the name of the card and the point value.
 For example: (‘hearts’, ‘king’, 4)